Annie-WL/gRPCSmartOffices/README.md

 Design update:
 1. Smart Light - Occupancy Sensor
+- detect occupancy - use "0" OR "1" to stored in the .csv file
 - detect how many people are in the office.
-- detect when the people entered the office
-- if > 0, auto turn on the light, if == 0, auto turn off the light
+- if the number of people ("NumPeople") > 0, auto turn on the light, if == 0, auto turn off the light

 ***
 - if check there is people, the occupancy sensor, environment sensor, and wind sensor will stream the data to the server,